liferay/liferay-docs/devGuide/en/chapters/08-designing-workflow-with-kaleo.markdown

         </transitions>
     </fork>

-Both the the QA-related task nodes are assigned to the user with screen-name *joe*.
+Both the the QA-related task nodes are assigned to the user with screen name *joe*.

     <task>